Hot rod

-Hot rods are typically American cars that might be old, classic, or modern and that have been rebuilt or modified with large engines optimized for speed and acceleration.
+Hot rods are typically American cars that might be old, classic, or modern and that have been rebuilt or modified with larger engines optimized for speed and acceleration.
 One definition is: "a car that's been stripped down, souped up and made to go much faster."
 However, there is no definition of the term that is universally accepted and the term is attached to a wide range of vehicles.
 Most often they are individually designed and constructed using components from many makes of old or new cars, and are most prevalent in the United States and Canada.
 Many are intended for exhibition rather than for racing or everyday driving.

 The origin of the term "hot rod" is unclear.
-For example, some say that the term "hot" refers to the vehicle's being stolen.
+Some say that the term "hot" refers to the vehicles being stolen.
 Other origin stories include replacing the engine's camshaft or "rod" with a higher performance version.
-According to the Hot Rod Industry Alliance (HRIA) the term changes in meaning over the years, but "hot rodding has less to do with the vehicle and more to do with an attitude and lifestyle."
+According to the Hot Rod Industry Alliance, the term changes in meaning over the years, but "hot rodding has less to do with the vehicle and more to do with an attitude and lifestyle".
 For example, hot rods were favorites for greasers.

-The term has broadened to apply to other items that are modified for a particular purpose, such as "hot-rodded amplifier".
+The term has broadened to apply to other items that are modified for a particular purpose, such as a "hot-rodded amplifier".

 Etymology

 There are various theories about the origin of the term "hot rod".
 The common theme is that "hot" related to "hotting up" a car, which means modifying it for greater performance.
-One theory is that "rod" means roadster, a lightweight 2-door car which was often used as the basis for early hot rods.
+With regards to the word "rod", one theory is that it means roadster, a lightweight 2-door car which was often used as the basis for early hot rods.
 Another theory is that "rod" refers to camshaft, a part of the engine which was often upgraded in order to increase power output.

 In the early days, a car modified for increased performance was called a "gow job".
-This term morphed into the hot rod in the early to middle 1950s.
+This term morphed into the hot rod in the early to late 1940s.

 The term "hot rod" has had various uses in relation to performance cars.
 For example, the Ontario Ministry of the Environment in its vehicle emissions regulations refers to a hot rod as any motorized vehicle that has a replacement engine differing from the factory original.